Destinations, Italy, Travel, Travel Tips

 “If you don’t know it already, your flight has been canceled,” she said over the intercom, almost mockingly.

-We’d been at the Milan airport for almost nine hours when we heard this announcement.
+Michael and I had been at the Milan airport for nearly nine hours when we heard this announcement.
 We’d shopped all there was to shop, eaten all we could manage to eat, and surfed the internet as much as the slow airport service would provide.
 We were exhausted, although we’d only been sitting all day.

 But let’s back up a bit.